kuusamo/core/readme.md

 To do list
 ----------

+* App bootstrap runs in unit tests
 * Test PHP Mail integration
-* Admin link on dashboard
 * What even is the homepage?
 * Folders that don't exist on file system